-Penile implants to treat erection problems (erectile dysfunction) are either semirigid (non-inflatable) or inflatable cylinders that replace the spongy tissue (corpora cavernosum) inside the penis that fills with blood during an erection.
+Penile implants to treat erection problems (erectile dysfunction) are either non-inflatable (malleable) or inflatable cylinders.
+They replace the spongy tissue (corpora cavernosum) inside the penis that fills with blood during an erection.
 The implants come in a variety of diameters and lengths.

-Non-inflatable (or semirigid) implants are always firm.
+Non-inflatable implants are always firm.
 They can be bent into different positions (outward to have sex and back toward the body to conceal under clothing).

 Why It Is Done

 A penile implant is an option if you can't get or keep an erection that's firm enough for sex and other treatment options haven't worked.

 Implants may be used when erection problems have a physical cause, such as:

 - Pelvic surgery.